+'''

 ADay := TDate.Create;

+'''

 The instance is returned by the constructor and can be assigned to a variable for storing the object and using it later on.

-When you are creating an objet, its memory is initialized.
+When you are creating an object, its memory is initialized.
 All of the data of the new instance to set to zero (or nil, or empty string, or the proper "default" value for a given data type).

-If you want your instance data to start out with a nonzero value (particular when a zero value makes little sense as a default), then you need to write a custom constructor to do that.
+If you want your instance data to start out with a nonzero value (particularly when a zero value makes little sense as a default), you need to write a custom constructor to do that.
 The new constructor can be called Create, or it can have any other name.
-What determines its role is not the name but the use of a specific keyword, constructor.
+What determines its role is not the name but the use of a constructor keyword.

-note In other words, Object Pascal supports named constructors, while in many OOP languages the constructor must be named after the class itself.
+In other words, Object Pascal supports named constructors, while in many OOP languages the constructor must be named after the class itself.
 With named constructors, you can have more than one constructor with the same parameters (beside overloading the Create symbol - overloading is covered in the next section).
 Another very special feature of the language, quite unique among OOP languages, is that constructors can also be virtual.
-I'll show some examples the cover the consequences later in the book.
+I'll show some examples the cover the consequences of this very nice feature later in the book, after introducing the concept of a virtual method in the next chapter.

 The main reason to add a custom constructor to a class is to initialize its data.
 If you create objects without initializing them, calling methods later on may result in odd behavior or even a run-time error.
 Instead of waiting for these errors to appear, you should use preventive techniques to avoid them in the first place.
 One such technique is the consistent use of constructors to initialize objects' data.
-For example, we must call the SetValue procedure of the TDate class after we've created the object.
+For example, we must call the Setvalue procedure of the TDate class after we've created the object.
 As an alternative, we can provide a customized constructor, which creates the object and gives it an initial value:

 '''

 constructor TDate.Create;

 begin

 FDate := Today;

 end;

-constructor TDate.CreateFromValues (m, d, y: Integer);
+constructor TDate.CreateFromValues (M, D, Y: Integer);

 begin

-FDate := SetValue (m, d, y);
+FDate := SetValue (M, D, Y);

 end;

 '''